An objective function for order preserving hierarchical clustering: Properties of

 \subsection{A worked example -- migration between states}

 This section presents a worked example, analysing migration flow between states in the USA.
-The purpose of the example is to get a hold on how order preserving hierarchical clustering with $\val_g$ behaves on data that is not partially ordered, but that has a directed nature.
+The purpose of the example is to illustrate how order preserving hierarchical clustering with $\val_g$ behaves on data that is not partially ordered, but has a directed nature.
 As the example shows, the produced hierarchical clustering is similar to what can be obtained by applying other methods already in use for hierarchical clustering, such as \MaxDiCut{} \citep{FeigeGoemans1995} and \DirSparsestCut{} \citep{ChuzhoyKhanna2006}.
 However, for these methods, it is not obvious how to combine them with a similarity.

 The states being subject to this analysis, and the migration data, is presented in Table~\ref{table:migration-data}.
 The values are obtained from \url{http://www.census.gov}, and represent migration data between US states in the year $2011$.